prashantgupta24/activity-tracker/README.md

 - Pull based

-The push based ones are those that push when an activity happened to the `tracker` object.
+The `push` based ones are those that push to the `tracker` object when an activity happened.
 An example is the `mouseClickHander`.
 Whenever a mouse click happens, it sends the `activity` to the `tracker` object.

-The pull based ones are those that the `tracker` has to ask the handler to know if there was any activity happening at that moment.
+The `pull` based ones are those that the `tracker` has to ask the handler to know if there was any activity happening at that moment.
 Examples are `mouseCursorHandler` and `screenChangeHandler`.
 The `asking` is done through the `Trigger` function implemented by handlers.

 It is up to you to define how to implement the handler.
-Some make sense to be pull based, since it is going to be memory intensive to keep querying the mouse cursor movement.
-Hence it made sense to make it `pull` based.
+Some make sense to be pull based, since it is going to be memory intensive to make the mouse cursor movement handler push-based.
+It made sense to make it `pull` based.

 ## New pluggable handlers for activities